 All Members of the Company shall sign these Certificate of Organization.

 Fred J. Doe, Member

 DATED this _________ day of December, 20 .

-Notarization of the Articles of Organization is not required under Utah law because the Articles are signed under penalty of perjury.
+Notarization of the Certificate of Organization is not required under Utah law because the Certificate are signed under penalty of perjury.